Edward VIII postage stamps: Australia

 The 2d red stamp project of Australia used a photograph of the King in uniform.
 The sole ornaments were the denomination in an oval in the bottom right corner and the red "POSTAGE" bar at the bottom.
 Printing of this stamp began in September 1936 at the Commonwealth Bank of Australia's printing branch.
 All operations were stopped with the abdication.

-Despite the destruction of the stock and all material needed for the printing, a 6 × 2d red stamp signed corner block is in the hands of a British collector.
+Despite the destruction of the stock and all material needed for the printing, a signed corner block of six 2d red stamps is in the hands of a British collector.
 On 29 September 1936, William Vanneck, 5th Baron Huntingfield, Governor of Victoria, visited the plant and was invited to sign and date one of the finished sheets.
 In the name of the Commonwealth Bank, printer John Ash offered the sheet to the Governor in October, but had to claim it back on 16 December.
 The sheet was given back the next day, but the six stamp corner block bearing the signature was missing.
 The Governor had already sent it to someone in England and could not retrieve it.

 Canada

 In Canada, the Edward VIII stamp dies and proofs were officially destroyed on 25 and 27 January 1937; some essays were kept in the archives, and the two plaster casts were saved by coin engraver Emmanuel Hahn and a postal officer.

 In March 1936, the Canadian Post Office received the photographic profile the new King wanted to be used, and in June it obtained the one received by the Royal Mint.
-The Canadian Banknote Company worked on traditional ornamented designs with the two pictures with the help of the American Banknote Company, New York.
+The Canadian Bank Note Company worked on traditional ornamented designs with the two pictures with the help of the American Banknote Company.
 In October, the Post Office received a plaster cast by British artist Hugh Paget.
 Finally, on 1 December 1936, the project was accepted by Lord Tweedsmuir, the Governor-in-Council.
 Two die-proofs were sent to London for the King to approve, but arrived after the abdication and were brought back to Canada.

 The prepared design was used with a Bertram Park portrait of King George VI; this permitted an issue on 1 April 1937.